 But the sound optimisation doesn’t stop there – LG’s premium soundbars will also pack in a processing algorithm that can upscale conventional file formats to near-studio quality.
 And, when you purchase an optional SPK8 wireless rear speaker kit, you can get even more cinematic-like sound.
 More models than ever will be compatible with the SPK8, as well as with Google Assistant in 2020.

 Take your viewing experience to the next level

 With the addition of a soundbar, the entire viewing experience can be lifted thanks to clever speaker configurations.
-Many of the LG range boast both front, rear, side and even upward firing speakers which helps to create an all-encompassing atmosphere thanks to the audio bouncing off the walls and the ceiling.
+Many of the LG range boast both front, rear, side and even upward-firing speakers which help to create an all-encompassing atmosphere thanks to the audio bouncing off the walls and the ceiling.

 The LG Sound Bar SL10YG also features High Resolution Audio which delivers 192kHz sampling rates and 24bit depth, both of which create more accurate sound and help to bring TV shows and movies to life.

 An LG soundbar can also be used to listen to music, with many even having Chromecast audio software built-in.
 This allows you to open a cast-enabled app such as Spotify and at the touch of a button stream your favourite songs through your speaker.
 Alternatively, they also have Bluetooth, Dual HDMI and Optical connections so no matter what device your music is on, it is easy to listen to it through the soundbar.

 Part of a smarter home